THUBear-wjy/LogGrep/README.md

 All testing query for large test can be found at ./query4largetest.txt.
 For example, to run query on Hadoop logs, you can use command as follow:

 ``./thulr_cmdline ../LogHub_Seg_zip/Hadoop "ERROR and RECEIVED SIGNAL 15: SIGTERM and 2015-09-23"``
+## Docker environment
+We also upload a docker image to test LogGrep in https://hub.docker.com/repository/docker/junyuwei/loggrep.
+Users can download this image with "docker pull":

+``docker pull junyuwei/loggrep:v1``

+run docker image

+``docker run -itd docker.io/junyuwei/loggrep:v1``

+copy large dataset into LogGrep (use docker ps -a to check container ID)

+``docker cp /path/to/LogHub_Seg/ [ContainerID]:/LogGrep/LogHub_Seg/``

+connect into docker environment (use Ctrl+D to exit)

+``docker exec -it [ContainerID] /bin/bash``

+entry loggrep directory and run LogGrep

+``cd LogGrep``

 # Reproduce Results
 ## Large test claimed results for LogGrep